This one-pan mustard pork tenderloin bake is a nutritious, flavorful, simple option when you’re looking for a healthy dinner to get on the table!

 - 2 tablespoons extra virgin olive oil

 - Preheat the oven to 375 F and set a large baking dish aside.

 - In the bottom of a large bowl, whisk the pork rub ingredients together: the mustard, lemon juice, half of the fresh thyme, half of the sea salt, and half of the pepper.
 Whisk to combine evenly.
-Place the pork tenderloin in the marinade and toss so that they're evenly covered.
-Set aside while you trim the veggies.
+Place the pork tenderloin in the marinade and toss so that they’re evenly covered.
+Set aside while you start roasting the veggies.

 - Place the prepared veggies in the baking dish and drizzle with the olive oil.
 Toss to combine and then spread out in one even layer.
 Sprinkle the top with the remaining sea salt and pepper.
+Bake for 15 minutes.

 - Let the pork rest for 5 minutes, garnish with the remaining fresh thyme, then slice and serve.